things you didn't know about divorce

 In practice, however, that’s not always the case.
 Recent data says otherwise.
 According to the numbers, couples who live together before marriage have a higher likelihood of divorce before their marriage hits the ten-year mark.

 Still, these realities do impact many marriages.
 Knowing these factors often impact divorce may help you avoid the pitfalls, or at least take steps to counteract them.
-Scary divorce facts are just that, but they can also prove useful.
+Scary divorce facts are just that, but they can also prove helpful.

-Related Reading: Cohabitation and Spousal Support
+Related Reading: Post-Divorce Cohabitation and Spousal Support